FareaaFaisal/hackathon-1/humanoid-robotics-book/docs/01-robotic-nervous-system/03-installing-ros.md

     ```bash
     sudo apt install python3-colcon-common-extensions
     ```

+6.  **Verification**:
+    After installation, verify ROS 2 is working by running:
+    ```bash
+    ros2 doctor --report
+    ```
+    You should see a summary of ROS 2 environment, packages, and system readiness.

 After completing these steps, you will have a fully functional ROS 2 installation on your machine.
 In the next chapter, we will create our first ROS 2 package.